 And if you hop onto my Hope Tribe mailing list, you’ll get weekly emails crammed full of book reviews and other resources, PLUS a monthly chance to win an amazing book bundle for you and your family, worth around £50!

-But this post is an accumulation of all the best Christian books for mums that I’ve read – or had strongly recommended by more than one other person.
+But this post is an accumulation of all the best Christian books for moms that I’ve read – or had strongly recommended by more than one other person.
 I’ve categorised them as follows: General Parenting, Faith-Based Parenting, Identity in Parenting, Devotionals and Miscellaneous.

 I hope this post helps you find the right book to guide you through your current season of parenthood.